 Old Town in Phuket is the best way to see the history of the island.
 The area is small enough to check out by foot and there are plenty of historical spots to stop at.
 The architecture is gorgeous and there are plenty of places to eat.

 The Phuket Weekend Market is well-known and known as the Naka Market to the locals.
 Located on Chao Fa West Road on the outside of Phuket Town, the market is bustling and chaotic.
 Just about everything you can imagine is sold there, from clothing and handbags to food.
-If you have a kitchen at your hotel, this is a great place to stock up on ingredients for the week.
+If you have a kitchen at your resort villa, this is a great place to stock up on ingredients for the week.

 The Songkran festival is celebrated throughout the country by people of all ages.
 Ultimately, this festival is one enormous water fight.
 Every April, the Songkran festival is held, indicating the beginning of the Thai New Year.
 The entire island of Phuket celebrates this annual event.

 The biggest temple in Phuket, Wat Chalong, is colorful and gorgeously decorated with images of the Buddha, plus imagery from mythology.
 Many Buddhist statues are in this temple.
-Make sure to see the Poh Than Jao Wat statue, which is the most revered statue int he temple.
+Make sure to see the Poh Than Jao Wat statue, which is the most revered statue in the temple.

 Phuket is great year-round, but if you’re able to avoid visiting the area in January or February, it’s best to do so.
 Phuket gets especially crowded between January and February, so some travelers want to avoid the rush.
 The rainy season is from April to October, and while at first you may not want to holiday during your destination’s rainy season, it’s actually a great time to visit Phuket.
 Regulars say that this is the best time of year to visit because hospitality rates are low and the beaches aren’t crowded.
 While there is some rain most days during the early evening, the rest of the day tends to be sunny.

-Traveling to Phuket is amazing whether you have children or not.
+Travelling to Phuket is amazing whether you have children or not.
 However, it’s an exceptionally ideal area for families, thanks to the many kid-friendly activities that adults will love too.